oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

     git checkout -b your-branch-name
   ```

-3. **Make a commit to your feature branch.** Each commit should be self-contained and have a descriptive commit message that helps other developers understand why the changes were made.
+3. **Make commit(s) to your feature branch.** Each commit should be self-contained and have a descriptive commit message that helps other developers understand why the changes were made.
   * You can refer to relevant issues in the commit message by writing, e.g., "Fixes #105".
   * Please read [these style rules](https://github.com/oppia/oppia/wiki/Coding-style-guide) and ensure that your code follows them.
 If you use [Sublime Text](http://www.sublimetext.com/), consider installing the SublimeLinter, [SublimeLinter-jscs](https://github.com/SublimeLinter/SublimeLinter-jscs) and [SublimeLinter-pylint](https://github.com/SublimeLinter/SublimeLinter-pylint) plugins, following the instructions on their respective pages.
   * Please ensure that the code you write is well-tested.